Macarious-GK/DevSecOps_Self_Intern/helm-chart/helm.md

 {{- end }}
 ```
 ---
-- we can make the scope of the values refercned in the file made on another rather than Root
+- we can make the scope of the values referenced in the file made on another rather than Root
 ```Yaml
 {{- with .Values.app}}
 app1: {{.ui.bg}}                 # insted of {{.Values.app.ui.bg}}